openSUSE/osc-plugin-qam/Documentation/workflows/tester.rst

 .. warning::

-   If you assigned yourself to multiple groups and want to approve only a single group, do **not** use this command to.
+   If you assigned yourself to multiple groups and want to approve only a single group, do **not** use the above ``-G`` command.

-   This can not be done, as it can not be modeled in the build service: in the build service there is only one review *per user*, even if you assigned yourself to multiple groups.
+   After assigning multiple groups, it is impossible to only approve a single one, as this can not be modeled in the build service: in the build service there is only one review *per user*, even if you assigned yourself to multiple groups.

    In that case you have to make sure that the reviews for *both* groups are finished before running the normal ``ibs qam approve`` command.